Listen to this story

 - Mojo Rawley, a former University of Maryland football player, who is Arab American.
 (He is the son of Jordanian immigrants and speaks fluent Arabic.)

 - Latino stars such as Bayley, Andrade “Cien” Almas, Zelina Vega, No Way Jose, and Kalisto

 - Jinder Mahal, a Sikh Canadian wrestler of Indian descent, along with the Singh Brothers, an Indian-Canadian tag-team who serve as his valets.

 - Mickie James, a Women’s Champion multiple times, who is Native American

 - Newcomer Sonia Deville, who is the first openly gay woman to wrestle for WWE

 - Samoan-American stars the Usos, Nia Jax, Samoa Joe, and — yes — Roman Reigns

 And when it comes to Black wrestlers?
 There are too many to name.
 Which is actually a great thing.
-To list just a few: the New Day, Sasha Banks, Naomi, Bobby Lashley, Shelton Benjamin, Jason Jordan, Cedric Alexander, Lio Rush, Ember Moon, and NXT’s Ricochet, Bianca Belair, and “The Velveteen Dream” Patrick Clark.
+To list just a few: the New Day, Sasha Banks, Naomi, Bobby Lashley, Shelton Benjamin, Jason Jordan, Cedric Alexander, Lio Rush, Ember Moon, Alicia Fox, along with NXT’s Ricochet, Bianca Belair, and “The Velveteen Dream” Patrick Clark.